texas-justice-initiative/data-processing/README.md

 * **Generation pipeline:**
   1. (Manual) TJI staff manually parse and enter the data into a master spreadsheet, `CDR Reports All.xlsx`, in Google Drive, which is synced to data.world [here](https://data.world/tji/tx-deaths-in-custody-2005-2015/workspace/file?filename=CDR+Reports+All.xlsx)
   1. A member of TJI runs this notebook to create the final file: [`data_cleaning/clean_cdr.ipynb`](https://github.com/texas-justice-initiative/data-processing/blob/master/data_cleaning/clean_cdr.ipynb)
+* **Quirks**
+  1. There is one record for every _shot civilian_.
+Thus, if a single incident results in multiple civilians shot, there will be multiple rows with largely duplicate information (e.g. address, date, officer details, etc).
+Incident-level analysis should de-duplicate, say by matching on date and address.
+  1. It's hard to know exactly how many officers were on scene.
+In theory, there are two pieces of information in each record that reveal this information.
+First, there is a checkbox on the form called "multiple officers involved," which is checked about 80% of the time.
+Second, there are spaces in the form for the details (agency, gender, race, age, etc) of each officer involved.
+However, when "multiple officers involved" is checked, only ~half the time do details for more than one officer exist.
+Similarly, sometimes "multiple officers involved" is NOT checked, yet details for multiple officers exist.
+It's unclear what to make of this information.
 ----
 ### Project: Officer Involved Shootings [tji/officer-involved-shootings](https://data.world/tji/officer-involved-shootings/workspace/dataset)
 ----